Latvia at the 2020 Summer Olympics

+Medalists

+The following Latvian competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

 Latvian athletes further achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event):